 What do thesis examiners (really) want?
-How to pass with flying colours

 Does a thesis have an audience of 2 or 2000?
 While you write for other researchers in your field, you must first please just two people: your examiners.
 In this workshop, we will examine the research on how examiners examine and ask: What separates a good thesis from a bad one?
 Why do examiners look for their own work in the bibliography?
 What makes examiners cranky?
 And other burning questions.